Vinelab/bowler/README.md

 # Bowler
-A library to make the communication between your php application and rabbitmq server with AMQP protocol easier.
+A package that makes AMQP protocol implementation using rabbitmq server easy and straightforward.

 ## Installation